fgias/fgias.github.io/_posts/2023-06-01-allen-starter-guide.md

 ## Obtaining a CERN Grid Certificate

-Finally, if you need help in obtaining a grid certificate see this [post](http://fotisgiasemis.com/blog/cern-grid-certificates/).
+Finally, if you need help obtaining a grid certificate see my earlier post: [Obtaining and Renewing a CERN Grid Certificate in LHCb](http://fotisgiasemis.com/blog/cern-grid-certificates/).

 ## SSH Configuration File